By Dr. Artour Rakhimov, Alternative Health Educator and Author

 Clearly, should the same situation happen in any other country or place (systematic slaughter of millions), similar people would pop up to take key jobs.
 For example, should Gulag took place in the USA, or Germany, or the UK, or any other country (African, Asian, European, etc.) it would be totally the same situation with totally the same effects on other people and countries.
 (Hence, it is naive to think that it was there because it was “Russian” since laws of natural selection and psychology are based on the situational and environmental factors, not on our fantasies or labels attached.)

 Russian people, officials including, are very reluctant to discuss anything that relates to their past and current situation with Siberian Gulag leaders and they are still there, in Siberia.
 One may easily calculate the current age of Gulag murderers.
-Since last large scale murders took place in the 1950’s many Gulag leaders are in their 80’s still thriving in Siberia teaching their children and their grandchildren how to organize modern activities which has been dramatically changed and how to rule modern Siberian branch of secret services.
-Instead of running slaughter factories, they switched to “slow” and “accidental” killings and “kind of natural” deaths, arsons, explosions, and organizing wars world-wide.
+Since last large-scale murders took place in the 1950’s many Gulag leaders are in their 80’s still thriving in Siberia teaching their children and their grandchildren how to organize modern activities which have been dramatically changed and how to rule modern Siberian branch of secret services.
+Instead of running slaughter factories, they switched to “slow” and “accidental” killings and “kind of natural” deaths, arsons, explosions, and organizing wars worldwide.

 Modern activities of Russian GULAG KGB agents